natrontech/fluxup/README.md

 # fluxup
-A general purpose project template for golang CLI applications
+A CLI tool for rendering instances of your Application deployment structure for FluxCD.

 <!--ts-->
    * [fluxup](#fluxup)